Squarespace website for Brisbane architect

 Whether a potential client found him through search or a referral, the website provided a strong point of reference—giving them confidence in his work before they even reached out.
 Over time, it became clear that a well-crafted website is one of the most valuable assets a designer can have.

-Now, Lachlan wants to build on this success.
-With more project imagery and case studies, we’ll refresh his homepage to showcase multiple projects, making the first impression even more visually engaging—especially on mobile.
+Now (2025), Lachlan wants to build on this success.
+With more project imagery and case studies, we have refreshed his homepage to showcase multiple projects, making the first impression even more visually engaging—especially on mobile.
+During the Design Day, we also refined the typography and accent colours.

 From Lachlan Joseph, Frame Architectural: